This post is also available in: Spanish

-The Messianic Secret -- why does Jesus not want the word to get out that he is the Messiah??
+The Messianic Secret — why does Jesus not want the word to get out that he is the Messiah??
 Could it have something to do with the cross and the enigma that the only way to find yourself is to lose yourself?
-And, with Father's Day occuring on June 20 this year, might this not shed light on the authentic role of the father in a Christian family?
+And, with the annual observance of Father’s Day occurring each June, might this insight into leadership through self-denial not shed light on the authentic role of the father in a Christian family?

 Jesus asks a simple question.
 “Who do the crowds say that I am?”
 (Luke 9:18) All volunteer an answer, because describing other people’s opinions requires no personal commitment whatsoever.
 But then Jesus asks them a tougher question: “Who do YOU say that I am?”
 Answering this one entails sticking your neck out a bit.

 The impetuous Peter blurts out what they are all secretly thinking.
 “The Messiah!”

 Just as we are getting ready to break into applause, Jesus throws us a curve ball.
 Luke writes, “He strictly forbade them to tell this to anyone.”

 First we need to remind ourselves what the term “messiah,” (Christ in Greek) means.
 For the people of the Old Testament including Jews of the first century, “messiah” simply meant the “anointed one,” namely, the anointed king of Judah.
 The model king of Judah was, of course, David (the Bathsheba incident notwithstanding).
 What did David do for his people?
 He was a mighty warrior who drove Israel’s enemies out of the Promised Land and made the Jews an independent, proud, and prosperous people.